Pocket/data-flows/README.md

 ## Local development
 1. Create a Prefect API key on the [API keys page](https://cloud.prefect.io/user/keys).
-2. Decrypt and format your Snowflake private key, that you'll use in the next step when filling in the `.env` file:
+2. Decrypt and format your Snowflake private key.
+You'll use it in the next step when filling in the `.env` file.
    1. Run `openssl rsa -in ~/.snowflake/rsa_key.p8` and enter the passphrase for this file when prompted.
    2. Copy the value, after (but not including) `-----BEGIN RSA PRIVATE KEY-----` and before (not including) `-----END RSA PRIVATE KEY-----`.
    3. In a text editor, remove all newlines (`\n`).